Chinese drama shows are getting very popular in recent years. The availability of good Mainland series has created a community of C-drama addicts.

 10/30 Legend of Fei.

 Based on the novel Bandits by Priest, this C-drama tells the story of Zhou Fei (played by Zhao Liying), the granddaughter of the founder of the 48 Strongholds, Li Zheng (played by Hu Bing).
-Sick of her sheltered life, she tries to escape.
+Sick to her sheltered life, she tries to escape.
 While helping her cousin, she is rescued from drowning by martial arts master Xie Yun (played by Wang Yibo).
 Together, they begin to hone their sword skills and find the secrets of the hidden martial arts world.

 9/30.
 My Girlfriend is an Alien

 Usually, aliens are seen as dangerous extraterrestrial beings we should all fear.
 However, if aliens are anything like Chai Xiaoqi (played by Wan Peng), they are more than welcome to come to Earth because it would be the most awkward and hilarious encounter ever.
 Chai Xiaoqi is an alien stuck on Earth.
-When she absorbs hormones emitted by men on Earth, she enters a “boy crazy state.”
+When she absorbs hormones emitted by men on Earth, she enters a “boy-crazy state.”
 Through her encounters throughout the world, she meets Fang Leng (played by Thassapak Hsu), who suffers from “rainy weather heterosexual amnesia.”
 This means that when it rains, he forgets the women around him.

 You can already tell this is a weird, wacky, and unforgettable Chinese show from the premise.
 Massive props to the two actors of the main leads, Thassapak Hsu and Chai Xiaoqi, for playing these roles.
 There were some moments when it became hard to breathe.
 This is one of the most unique C-dramas out there that you need to watch to appreciate its weirdness fully.